Zucchini Leek Soup (Vegan, Paleo, Gluten Free)

 March in New England is full of the promise of spring.
 The whispered promises of a cheating lover.
 After making it through the winter.
 Making it thru the frozen days of February.
 March arrives and each day is as grey as the one before plodding like grim soldiers towards April with its heavy rains and leaden skies.

-Spring was unbearable for Rie.
+Spring was unbearable for my mom Rie.
 Her own mother’s birthday fell on the Ides of March.
 The scent of waking earth beneath the pines tore at her heart.
 Spring brought with it the homesickness she was able of push away the rest of the year.
 Walking home from the bus stop on those wet April nights when the road was slick and shiny with trapped starlight thoughts of home weighed at her feet.
 She would stare hard at the green haze that lay over April trees wondering if it were wishful thinking or had that miracle of true spring finally arrived.

 “If there was only one tree like that in the world, you would think it was beautiful.
 But because there are so many, you just can’t see how beautiful it really is.”